Note 1 - Organization and Basis of Financial Statement Presentation

 Impact of Current Economic Issues

 Current inflationary and economic trends have and may continue to adversely impact the Company's results of operations.
 The Federal Reserve has sought to address inflation through monetary policy, including the wind-down of quantitative easing and by increasing the Federal Funds rate.
-The Russian invasion of Ukraine and the related embargoes against Russia have worsened supply chain issues with the potential of further exacerbating inflationary trends.
+The Russian invasion of Ukraine and the related embargoes against Russia have worsened supply chain issues with the potential for the conflict in the Middle East further exacerbating inflationary trends and increasing uncertainty regarding supply chain disruptions.
 The recent bank failures and the banking liquidity crisis have increased the possibility that the United States and/or the global economy generally will experience a recession of an uncertain magnitude and duration.
 These conditions can negatively affect our operating results by resulting in, among other things: (i) higher interest expense on variable rate debt and any new debt, (ii) lower gross margins due to increased costs of manufactured or purchased inventory and shipping, (iii) a decline in the availability of debt and equity capital for new real estate investments and the number of real estate development projects meeting the Company’s investment criteria, (iv) higher overall operating expenses due to increases in labor and service costs, (v) a reduction in customer demand for our products, (vi) a shift in customer behavior as higher prices affect customer retention and higher consumer borrowing costs, including mortgage borrowings, affect customer demand, and (vii) increased risk of impairments as a result of declining valuations.

 Similarly, as a result of inflationary pressures and ongoing disruptions in global supply chains, IT’SUGAR was experiencing significant increases in the cost of inventory and freight, as well as delays in its supply chain that were impacting its ability to maintain historical inventory levels at its retail locations.
 While IT’SUGAR was previously able to partially mitigate the impact of increased costs through increases in the prices of its products, IT’SUGAR has been required to slow the pace of increases in the prices of its products due to the recent decline in consumer demand, which has resulted in declines in its selling margins.
 Further, as a result of issues relating to maintaining appropriate inventory levels, IT’SUGAR increased the inventory levels at its retail locations in an effort to ensure that it can meet consumer demand.
 However, in light of current economic conditions, including a slowdown in consumer demand, increased inventory levels have increased the risk that IT’SUGAR may be unable to sell the products timely and the risk of inventory writedowns.
 IT’SUGAR has also experienced an increase in payroll costs as a result of shortages in available labor at certain of its retail locations.

 Global supply chain disruptions and increases in commodity prices have also contributed to a significant increase in Renin’s costs related to shipping and raw materials, as well as delays in its supply chains, which have: (i) negatively impacted Renin’s product costs and gross margin, (ii) increased the risk that Renin will be unable to fulfill customer orders, and (iii) negatively impacted Renin’s working capital and cash flow due to increased inventory in transit, a prolonged period between when it is required to pay its suppliers and when it is paid by its customers, and an overall decline in its gross margin.
 While Renin has increased the price of many of its products, Renin’s gross margin has nonetheless been negatively impacted by these cost pressures.
 Additionally, the negotiation of increased prices with customers increases the risk that customers will pursue alternative sources for Renin’s products, which may result in Renin losing customers or require it to lower prices in an effort to retain customers.
 Increases in interest rates are also adversely impacting Renin’s results.
-In addition, as a result of issues relating to maintaining appropriate inventory levels, Renin increased its inventory levels in an effort to ensure that it can meet consumer demand.
+In addition, as a result of issues relating to maintaining appropriate inventory levels, Renin increased its inventory levels in an effort to ensure that it can meet customer demand.
 However, current economic conditions, including a slowdown in consumer demand, have increased the risk that Renin may be unable to timely sell such products and the risk of inventory writedowns.
 In addition, the impacts of these factors have negatively impacted Renin’s ability to comply with covenants under its credit facility with TD Bank, and based on its operating results, Renin is again not in compliance with certain of the financial covenants under the facility.
 Renin is currently in discussions with TD Bank to update or waive certain of the loan covenants under the credit facility.
 As a result of its noncompliance, Renin could lose availability under its revolving line of credit, be required to provide additional collateral, or be required to repay all or a portion of its borrowings with TD Bank, any of which would have a material adverse effect on the Company’s liquidity, financial position, and results of operations.
+In October 2023, Renin's TD Bank Credit Facility was amended to temporarily increase the availability under the revolving line of credit from $22.0 million to $24.5 million through November 2023, and BBX Capital contributed $1.25 million to Renin to prepay a portion of the outstanding balance on the term loan under the TD Bank Credit Facility.
+However, at the time of the October 2023 amendment, Renin remained out of compliance with the financial covenants and TD Bank did not waive such noncompliance or agree to amend the covenants.

 Recently Adopted and Future Adoption of Recently Issued Accounting Pronouncements